sidpremkumar/jibe/README.md

 1. Edit the function `get_upstream_issues` in [upstream.py](jibe/upstream.py) to append the newly created issues to the `all_issues` list
 1. You're all done!
 Now you should be able to add the repo to the config file 🤠
+1. *Note:* If you want to submit a PR, please add appropriate tests.